Dominic-wells/Milestone-Project-2/README.md

 - #### Returning Visitor Goals

-1. As a returning visitor I want, to be able to connect the website delivery, so that I can ask any questions I may have.
+1. As a returning visitor I want, to be able to connect the website developer, so that I can ask any questions I may have.

-2. As a returning visitor I want, to able to view other tools the developer might have made. so that I can explore other tools
+2. As a returning visitor I want, to able to view other tools the developer might have made. so that I can explore other tools and programs

 3. As a returning visitor, I want to be able to able to generate my own secure password, so I don't have to think of one myself

+4. As a returning visitor, I want to be able to navigate to the area of the website I require, with speed.

 [Back to top](#OP-Pass)